 - (1) Accrual Start Date.
 The date used to calculate the hourly accrual rate of Paid Time Off (PTO).
 A year of service for purposes of determining this date shall be 12 months of continuous employment with the State of Colorado, which includes continuous employment in any State of Colorado position, as well as Colorado Judicial Department contract employment. - (2) Administrative Authority.
 The person vested by constitution, statute or Chief Justice Directive with authority over personnel matters for employees within the person's jurisdiction. - (3) Appeal.
 A complaint or petition filed by an employee with the State Court Administrator or with a review board as provided in these rules. - (4) Appointment.
 The act of filling a position. - (5) At-will Employee.
 A classified, non-certified employee as listed in Rule 35.B.2 who may be terminated at any time with or without cause. - (6) Calendar Days.
 All dates and deadlines listed as "calendar days" shall be calculated as consecutive calendar days, however if the date falls on a weekend or legal state holiday, the time period will be extended to the next regular business day. - (7) Certification.
 Designation of a classified non-at-will employee to the status of a certified employee. - (8) Certified Employee.
 A classified non-at-will employee who has successfully completed the probationary period. - (9) Certified Status.
 The employment status of a non-at-will employee who has successfully completed the probationary period; a status wherein an employee is entitled to full rights available to a non-at-will employee under these personnel rules. - (10) Child.
-A biological, adopted, foster, or stepson or daughter, a legal ward or a child with whom a person stands "in loco parentis" who is under the age of 18, or if 18 years or older, is incapable of self-care because of a mental or physical disability. - (11) Civil Union.
-The legal relationship between two unmarried adults, regardless of gender, certified and licensed as a civil union by a county clerk and recorder. - (12) Classified Employee.
-A person who occupies a position within the personnel job classification plan established by these rules; not a contract employee.
+A biological, adopted, foster, or stepson or daughter, a legal ward or a child with whom a person stands "in loco parentis" who is under the age of 18, or if 18 years or older, is incapable of self-care because of a mental or physical disability.

+(11) Civil Union.
+The legal relationship between two unmarried adults, regardless of gender, certified and licensed as a civil union by a county clerk and recorder.